Stephen F. Daugherty, MD, FACS, RVT, RPhS

 Dr. Daugherty began vascular ultrasound training in 1988 and earned the Registered Vascular Technologist certification in 1992.
 During 2009 and 2010, he served on the task force writing the new Registered Phlebology Sonographer certification exam administered by Cardiovascular Credentialing International..
 He serves as a representative for Vascular Surgery on the Medicare Carrier Advisory Committee for Tennessee where Medicare Local Coverage Directives are reviewed.

-Dr. Daugherty was certified by the American Board of Surgery in 1985 and he was one of the first group of diplomates of the new American Board of Phlebology in 2008.
-He is an advisor to the Curriculum Task Force of the American Board of Phlebology.
+Dr. Daugherty was certified by the American Board of Surgery in 1985 and he was one of the first group of diplomates of the new American Board of Phlebology in 2008 which now is called the American Board of Venous and Lymphatic Medicine.
+He was an advisor to the Curriculum Task Force of the American Board of Phlebology.
 He is a Fellow of the American College of Surgeons.
 He is a Premier Active Member of the American College of Phlebology, an Active Member of the American Venous Forum, and holds memberships in the International Society of Endovascular Specialists, Society for Vascular Ultrasound, American Medical Association, Tennessee Medical Association, and has long served on the Board of Directors of the Montgomery County (Tennessee) Medical Society.

 His interests include photography (some of which is displayed in the office), geology, and mountain climbing.
 Dr. Daugherty and his wife, a medical school classmate, are very proud of their three children who have completed graduate training in international security, naval aviation, and engineering.